JetBrains/intellij-sdk-docs/topics/reference_guide/color_scheme_management.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-## Preface

 Color scheme management in IntelliJ IDEA 12.1 was changed to ease scheme designers' work and make schemes look equally well for different programming languages even if not designed specifically for these languages.
-Previously language plug-ins were using fixed default colors incompatible, for example, with dark schemes.
+Previously, language plug-ins were using fixed default colors incompatible, for example, with dark schemes.

 The new implementation allows specifying a dependency on a set of standard text attributes linked to a scheme but not to any specific language.
 Language-specific attributes still can be set by a scheme designer if needed, but it's optional.